Particular/ServicePulse/docs/frontend/platform-health-page.md

 This page is also the canonical reference for shared platform topology scenarios used across Platform health and the capability-card docs.

+For Custom Checks page behavior around built-in platform checks, see `docs/frontend/custom-checks-page.md`.

 ## Overview

 The Platform health page provides instance-level visibility across the ServiceControl platform.

-It is intentionally frontend-first and mock-driven in this branch.
-The page:
+The page is frontend-first and mock-driven.
+It:

 - uses the shared platform model from `PlatformModelStore` as its source of truth for platform instances
 - derives page-specific row and details behavior in `PlatformHealthStore`
 - keeps topology and instance visibility on the page instead of duplicating per-instance widgets on capability cards
-- uses built-in platform custom checks as secondary health signals for page-specific health inference
+- uses built-in platform custom checks as secondary health signals for page-specific health inference, including instance-mapped degraded states

 ## Page Behavior